-Liberator’s Therapy Consultants are qualified to address these issues by way of offering supervision, guidance & mentoring to both organisations involved in AAC & individual speech pathologists in the field.
+Liberator’s Clinicians are qualified to address these issues by way of offering supervision, guidance & mentoring to both organisations involved in AAC & individual speech pathologists in the field.

 Supervision ‘is a lifelong process of professional critique and learning’.
 (Daves and Beddo 2010)